sc2hool8win/gcd/README.md

   - It will create a list of PATH for the directory where the ".gitkeep" file is located.
   - It then compares that list with the name of the destination directory and changes it directly to the full path with a forward match.
   - Do a Change Directory using this.
+  - Note: Since it refers to .git/logs/HEAD, "gcd" does not work in a repository with 0 commits.

 ## Example
 1. Suppose you have directories.
 The Git repository is `/repo`.